-In the previous article Intro to Email APIs, we introduced the concepts of an email API and some real-world examples of their usage.
-In this article, we will dive deeper into the types of Email APIs available for developers, and explore further what it means to be a contextual Email API.
+In the previous article, Intro to Email APIs, we introduced the concepts of an email API and some real-world examples of their usage.
+In this article, we will dive deeper into the types of Email APIs available for developers and explore further what it means to be a contextual Email API.
 Let’s dive in!

 What’s a Transactional Email?

-Transactional emails are emails that are triggered by standard user interactions within an application, such as creating a new account or placing an order on an e-commerce site.
+Transactional emails are emails triggered by standard user interactions within an application, such as creating a new account or placing an order on an e-commerce site.
 Generally speaking, a transaction is an event that involves an exchange between your web/mobile app and the user.

 Examples of events that trigger transactional emails include: